328pm/Fundani_Webserver/CHECKLIST.md

 ## For RaspberryPi
-Download the image, dump it to SD card, connect your PirateBox to the same network the computer you are testing from is connected to and then go through the checklist step by step to make sure everything is working as it should.
+Download the image, dump it to SD card, connect your Fundani to the same network the computer you are testing from is connected to and then go through the checklist step by step to make sure everything is working as it should.
 Before going through the checklist, make sure your USB WiFi is attached and is one of the supported types.
 Also make sure you have a *FAT32* formatted USB thumb drive attached to your RPi.

 ## Checklist
 (Skip sections which are not valid for your architecture).

 ### Initial configuration setup
-* [ ] PirateBox' WiFi is available
+* [ ] Fundani' WiFi is available
-* [ ] Connection to PirateBox' WiFi could be established
+* [ ] Connection to Fundani' WiFi could be established
-* [ ] **RPi only**  SSH connection to PirateBox with the username *alarm* and the password *alarm* could be established
+* [ ] **RPi only**  SSH connection to Fundani with the username *alarm* and the password *alarm* could be established
 * [ ] **RPi only**  Message of the day containing information about *First Steps* is displayed correctly
 * [ ] **RPi only** Change the password for the *alarm* user, log out and log back in
 * [ ] **RPi only** Enable USB share